Installing Herbie

 Installing Herbie from a package

-First install Racket, as above.
+First install Racket.
 Then install Herbie from a package with:

 raco pkg install --auto herbie

-You can run herbie from that directory, or add it to your executable path.
-Please note that the path of the binary will be different on Linux if you have opted to use Snap.
+Please note that the path of the binary will be different on Linux if you have opted (against recommendation) to use Snap.
 Once Herbie is installed and working correctly, check out the tutorial.

 Installing Herbie from source

-Installing Herbie from source is best if you plan to develop Herbie or Herbie plugins, or if you are on an ARM machine.
+Installing Herbie from source is best if you plan to develop Herbie or Herbie plugins, or if you use a more obscure hardware/OS combination.
+The instructions assume a standard Unix userland; on Windows, you may have to install tools like Make separately, or use WSL.

 Install Racket.
 Then install Rust, using rustup or via some other means.
 Versions as old as 1.60.0 are supported.